josegonzalez/python-github-backup/README.rst

 |PyPI| |Python Versions|

-The package can be used to backup an *entire* `Github <https://github.com/>`_ organization, repository or user account, including starred, issues and wikis in the most appropriate format (clones for wikis, json files for issues).
+The package can be used to backup an *entire* `Github <https://github.com/>`_ organization, repository or user account, including starred repos, issues and wikis in the most appropriate format (clones for wikis, json files for issues).

 Requirements
 ============